bloom-housing/bloom/README.md

 ---

-- `ui-components` contains our internal component library based on our internal design system.
-It is comprised of React components that we consume internally and also build to be configurable for outside consumers.
-We use [Storybook](https://storybook.js.org/), an environment that renders each of our components to provide documentation and display iterations.
+- `@bloom-housing/ui-components` is our component library based on our internal design system.
+It is comprised of React components that we consume as an npm package and also build to be configurable for outside consumers.
+We use [Storybook](https://storybook.js.org/), an environment to provide documentation and display iterations.
+Our published storybook can be found[here](https://storybook.bloom.exygy.dev/) and for further details visit the [ui-components repository](https://github.com/bloom-housing/ui-components).
-- Visit [ui-components/README](https://github.com/bloom-housing/bloom/blob/dev/ui-components/README.md) for more details and view our [published Storybook](https://storybook.bloom.exygy.dev/).

 ## Getting Started for Developers